lammps/lammps/doc/src/comm_modify.rst

 communication cutoff used.

 The *cutoff/multi* option is equivalent to *cutoff*\ , but applies to communication mode *multi* instead.
-Since in this case the communication cutoffs are determined per atom type, a type specifier is needed and cutoff for one or multiple types can be extended.
-Also ranges of types using the usual asterisk notation can be given.
-For granular pair styles, the default cutoff is set to the sum of the current maximum atomic radii for each type.
+Since the communication cutoffs are determined per atom collections, a collection specifier is needed and cutoff for one or multiple collections can be extended.
+Also ranges of collections using the usual asterisk notation can be given.
+Note that the arguments for *cutoff/multi* are parsed right before each simulation to account for potential changes in the number of collections.
+Custom cutoffs are preserved between runs but if collections are redefined, one may want to respecify communication cutoffs.
+For granular pair styles,the default cutoff is set to the sum of the current maximum atomic radii for each collection.
+The *cutoff/multi/old* option is similar to *cutoff/multi* except it operates on atom types as opposed to collections.

-The *multi/reduce* option applies to *multi* and sets communication cutoffs for different sized particles based on the largest interaction distance between two particles in the same multi grouping.
+The *reduce/multi* option applies to *multi* and sets the communication cutoff for a particle equal to the maximum interaction distance between particles in the same collection.
 This reduces the number of ghost atoms that need to be communicated.
-This method is only compatible with the *multi* neighbor style and requires only half neighbor lists and Newton on.
+This method is only compatible with the *multi* neighbor style and requires a half neighbor list and Newton on.
 See the :doc:`neighbor multi <neighbor>` command for more information.

 These are simulation scenarios in which it may be useful or even